 - Amy's "I'm sorry.
 I'm very, very sorry" line echoes Ten's catchphrase.

-- Rory's wearing his Centurion outfit from "The Pandorica Opens"/"The Big Bang", and Amy is wearing her police girl outfit from "The Eleventh Hour".
+- Rory's wearing his Centurion outfit from "The Pandorica Opens"/"The Big Bang", and Amy is wearing her policewoman outfit from "The Eleventh Hour".

-: Good.
-Because that comparison would have been rubbish
+The Doctor: Good.
+Because that comparison would have been rubbish.

-- Doing in the Wizard : The Doctor attempts to scientifically rationalise Abigail's singing calming the fish, but the fish disagree.
+- Doing In the Wizard: The Doctor attempts to scientifically rationalize Abigail's singing calming the fish, but the fish keep biting him.

-- Everybody Lives: The first Doctor Who Christmas Special ever where no one dies on-screen! note
+- Everybody Lives: The first Doctor Who Christmas Special ever where no-one dies on-screen.

 - Flying Seafood Special: All sorts of different kinds.